 - Stay hydrated – drink water and/or herbal teas throughout the day.

 - Consume plenty of vegetables – this will help ensure you get your daily dose of fibre and the minerals within vegetables bolster hydration (think … electrolytes are charged minerals)

-- Consider taking liver herbs – herbs such as Boldo, Dandelion, Artichoke, and Barberry that encourage bile flow from the gallbladder.
+- Consider taking herbs – herbs such as Boldo, Dandelion, Artichoke, and Barberry that encourage bile flow from the gallbladder.
 This discharge helps get things moving along and decongests the system

 - Avoid refined carbohydrates and sugars – Most digestive bugs feed off carbohydrates, Consuming too much sugar – or refined and/or high glycemic food – feeds imbalance and doesn’t do anything for your fibre intake.

 Staying regular can require you to work on several areas of health but it will serve you well.
 I believe that good digestive health can set a strong foundation for optimal health.